 NBA Rumors: DeAndre Jordan To Bucks?
-Clippers Asking For Malcolm Brogdon, Khris Middleton, & John Henson
+Clippers Asking For Malcolm Brogdon, Khris Middleton, And John Henson

 Blake Griffin’s recent injury may have pushed the Clippers to explore trades involving DeAndre Jordan.
 Without Griffin, they have a lesser chance of dominating the Western Conference this season.
 However, their demands might be too much for the Bucks to give up.
 Per Sportrac, Jordan has a 2018 player option in which he could use to become an unrestricted free agent next summer.
 Before making a deal with the Clippers, the Bucks must know if the All-Star center is willing to stay long-term in Milwaukee.

 Aside from the Bucks, three other teams are interested in trading for DeAndre Jordan.
 These include the Toronto Raptors, Washington Wizards, and the Minnesota Timberwolves.
-Joe Vardon of Cleveland.com recently reported that the Cleveland Cavaliers are willing to send a trade package centered on Tristan Thompson to Los Angeles for Jordan.
+The Cleveland Plain Dealer recently reported that the Cleveland Cavaliers are willing to send a trade package centered on Tristan Thompson to Los Angeles for Jordan.